-While the salmon bakes, whisk the remaining teaspoon miso with the yogurt, olive oil, and parsley.
+- While the salmon bakes, whisk the remaining 1 teaspoon miso with the yogurt, olive oil, and parsley.
 Dollop on top of the baked salmon (you'll have extra if you want it).

 - Rue the fact that you didn't buy cod, or a whole branzino, or any other fish that you really do like, since you'll eat pretty much any of them except salmon.